 Protect Your Rights With the Help of a Local Keokuk Workers' Compensation Attorney

-At Pothitakis Law Firm P.C., we’ve gladly helped the good citizens of Keokuk battle unfairness and injustice every day for the last twenty years.
+At Pothitakis Law Firm P.C., we’ve gladly helped the good citizens battle unfairness and injustice every day for the last twenty years.
 It’s home to one of our firm’s two law offices, where we’re more than happy to meet with community members and answer their questions about personal injury, Worker’s Compensation, and their rights under Iowa state law.

 The town of Keokuk has always identified itself as a magnet for good neighbors.
 Compassion is its guiding creed, and we like to think we champion that same ideal in our own office.
 One of the town’s oldest sayings is “get caught doing good.”
 We try to “do good” for hardworking Iowans every single day.